Photography Composition for Beginners

-So you’ve taken the time to understand how your camera works and watched dozens of online photography tutorials, but you are still not satisfied with how your photos are looking.
+So you’ve taken the time to understand how your camera works and watched dozens of online photography tutorials, but you are still not satisfied with how your photos look.
 They just lack that certain spark.

-Have you explored the way you compose your photographs?
+Have you put any thought into how to compose a photo?
 This means how and where you position your subject within the frame.

-The understanding of composition will take your photographs from mere happy snaps to masterpieces.
-Below we have compiled 5 tips to help you master composition and take that vital next step with your photography.
+Understanding photography composition rules will take photographs from happy snaps to masterpieces.
+Below we have compiled our favourite photography composition ideas to help you master composition and take that vital next step with your photography.

 First things first, you should know what you want to photograph.
 By deliberately shooting a particular subject you can make decisions about how your photograph is going to look before you even pick up your camera.